 Our membership includes more than eighty scholars, at all levels, working across a broad range of disciplines and areas of specialization.
 Our goal is to gain the inclusion of all those whose research bears on the topic today, and we welcome everyone in the scholarly community whose work is concerned with melodrama in any way.
 Please join us.

 We are now organizing a calendar of events, which will, we hope, include many local and regional gatherings.
 We invite ideas and proposals for those and will provide whatever assistance we can.
-We are also in the early planning stages of the MRC’s first organizational conference, which is tentatively scheduled to be held at Rutgers University in the fall of 2017.
+We are also in the early planning stages of the MRC’s first organizational conference, which is to be held at Rutgers University.
 For the inaugural conference, too, we welcome ideas and proposals.

 The MRC has also begun its first collaborative initiative, the Melodrama Database Project (MDP), which has as its aim the creation of a comprehensive, open-platform database of international stage, film, television, and new media melodrama.
 The MDP now involves the work of more than thirty of our members, and we have begun to form data collection networks and database design teams.
 Our initial goal is quite simple: a shared meta-data catalogue of works that would enable broad, intermedial, cross-period, and interdisciplinary study.
 We welcome the participation of anyone who wishes to be involved in this project, and we will offer support and assistance for local grant proposals to carry out portions of the effort.

 In order to obtain financial support for the MRC and its activities, our Funding Group has begun to plan and prepare to apply for large, multi-year grants for initiatives of this kind (e.g., NEH, ERC, and AHRC programs).
 We welcome the participation of any of our members in those efforts.